-The program orientation is held at the beginning of each semester and is required for TRiO participants to attend.
-This allows students to meet with other TRiO participants and gain skills to use throughout their college career.
-Students also complete their required workshops each semester by attending this orientation.
+The TRIO conference held at the beginning of each semester and is required for TRIO participants to attend.
+This allows students to meet with other TRIO participants and gain skills to use throughout their college career.
+Students also complete their required workshops each semester by attending the conference.

-- Free individualized tutoring in Math, English, and Science, including One on One Peer Tutoring.
+- Free individualized tutoring in Math, English, and Science/ Study Group opportunities

 - Confidentiality of personal information.

-- Assistance with College Applications and Financial Aid.
+- Assistance with College Applications and Financial Aid, including FAFSA

 Grant Aid Scholarships: